22 Things a Funeral Director Won’t Tell You

 iStock/Enrique Ramos Lopez

 Running a funeral home without a refrigerated holding room is like running a restaurant without a walk-in cooler.
 But many funeral homes don’t offer one because they want you to pay for the more costly option: embalming.
 Most bodies can be presented very nicely without it if you have the viewing within a few days of death.
-(This choir sings to people who are dying, and it’s so beautiful.)

 Be wary of these phrases